 - Spring (April–May): A shoulder season offering lower fares, fewer crowds, and mild weather.
 Early-season Bermuda and Caribbean cruises begin operating from ports like New York and Baltimore, and Canada/New England sailings ramp up by late May.

 - Fall (September–October): Peak season for Canada & New England cruises, with vibrant foliage and mild temperatures.
 It’s also an excellent time for shoulder-season Caribbean getaways with fewer crowds and better deals.
+Also keep in mind that some Canada and New England ports can be affected by local limits, tendering conditions, or port schedule changes.
+Bar Harbor, Maine, remains a popular name on fall cruise itineraries, but cruise access there has been affected by passenger limits and litigation, so confirm the actual itinerary before treating any single port as guaranteed.

 - Winter (November–March): Most Northeast ports pause operations due to colder weather and sea conditions.
 A few limited sailings may still depart from New York or Cape Liberty, often around the holidays.
 Meanwhile, Florida ports are at their busiest, offering warm-weather cruises to the Caribbean and Bahamas.